augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 In order to have a benchmark to assess the quality of the approximations provided by the above methods, we consider also **i.i.d. samples from the exact unified skew-normal posterior** drawn via the algorithm by [Durante (2019)](https://doi.org/10.1093/biomet/asz034).
 This can be done using the function `rSUNpost`.

-Also in this case, we monitor the **running time** of the sampler and the associated Monte-Carlo inference strategies.
+Also in this case, we monitor the **running time** of the sampler and of the associated Monte-Carlo inference strategies.

 ``` r
 # obtain a sample from the posterior distribution